checkmarx-ts/checkmarx-python-sdk/README.md

 # Checkmarx Python SDK
+This is wrapper using Python for CxSAST and CxOSA REST API, Portal SOAP API, CxSAST ODATA API, CxSCA REST API.

-This is a Checkmarx Python SDK.
-By using this SDK, Checkmarx users will be able to do automatic scanning with CxSAST and CxOSA.
+By using this SDK, Checkmarx users will be able to do automatic scanning with CxSAST, CxOSA, and CxSCA.

-This SDK uses Python requests package to initiate HTTP requests to do related CxSAST and CxOSA scanning, and reports generation.

-Started from CxSAST 9.0, Access Control REST API is available.

 # Checkmarx API Official Documents
 For more information about Checkmarx API, please refer to Checkmarx knowledge Center：